sindresorhus/sindresorhus.github.com/_apps/dato.md

 - Search time zones by city (15k cities included offline).
 - Supports all calendar services that the system Calendar app supports (iCloud, Google, Outlook, etc).
 - Lots of in-app keyboard shortcuts for power users.
-- Global keyboard shortcut to open/close the app. *(macOS 10.15 only)*
+- Global keyboard shortcut to open/close the app. *(macOS 10.15 and later)*
 - Supports calendar events with HTML formatted notes.
 - Show seconds in the menu bar clock.
 (Optional)
 - "Join Zoom Meeting" button on Zoom meeting calendar invites.
+- Custom date & time format.
+- Highlight certain days of the week in the calendar.

 <br>

 ### Roadmap

 - Time slider for the time zones.
-- Custom date format.
 - Show the time for multiple time zones in the menu bar.
-- A proper preferences window.
-- Timers and stopwatches (like the iOS Clock app, but including Pomodoro).
+- Maybe: Timers and stopwatches (like the iOS Clock app, but including Pomodoro).
-- Maybe: Alarm clock.

 <br>